solder button

 Be sure to follow the booster manufacturer's instructions.
 For Digitrax boosters, the gaps should be directly across from each other.

-If you are controlling a reverse loop or wye with a relay, exactly where the gap is doesn't matter exactly where you put the gaps.
+If you are controlling a reverse loop or wye with a relay, exactly where the gap is doesn't matter.
 For your own troubleshooting sanity, put them very close or across from each other.

 Wiring Overview